Adam-Miles/Final_Project-Adam_Miles/README.md

 Gym database manager

 This program is written in java and uses an postresql database.
 It can be used by an administrator, client and trainer.
-It provides them with the ability to schedule work hours, appointments. book and sessions rooms and keep track of their fitness goals.
+It provides them with the ability to schedule work hours, appointments. book sessions or rooms and keep track of their fitness goals.

 Instructions